jundalisay/spblist/content/en/research/ancient/mayan/popol/part-2/chapter-01.md

 We shall not tell his origin and we shall not tell the history of the birth of Hunahpú and Xbalanqué.
 We shall tell only half of it, only a part of the history of his father.

 Here is the story.

 Here are the names of Hun-Hunahpú [and Vucub-Hunahpú], as they are called.
 Their parents were Xpiyacoc and Xmucané.

 During the night Hun-Hunahpú and Vucub-Hunahpú were born of Xpiyacoc and Xmucané.

-Well now, Hun-Hunahpú had begotten 2 sons:
+Hun-Hunahpú had begotten 2 sons:

 1. Hunbatz
 2. Hunchouén

 The mother of the two sons was called Xbaquiyalo, the wife of Hun-Hunahpú.

-The other son, Vucub-Hunahpú, he had no wife; he was single.
+The other son, Vucub-Hunahpú, he had no wife.
+He was single.

 By nature these two sons were very wise.